drk1wi/Modlishka/README.md

 Credits
 -------
-Thanks for helping with the final Go code refactoring go to Giuseppe Trotta ([@Giutro](https://twitter.com/giutro))
+Thanks for helping with the code refactoring go to Giuseppe Trotta ([@Giutro](https://twitter.com/giutro)).

 Disclaimer
 ----------
-This tool is made only for educational purposes and can be only used in legitimate penetration tests.
+This tool is made only for educational purposes and can be used in legitimate penetration tests, that have all required legal approvals .
 Author does not take any responsibility for any actions taken by its users.